 - Hen sites shall adhere to good management and husbandry practices; hen owners shall maintain hens in such a condition so as to prevent distress, disease, and welfare issues.

-- Hens require appropriate food, liquid (unfrozen) water, shelter, light, warmth, ventilation, veterinary care and opportunities for essential behaviours such as scratching, pecking, dust‐bathing and roosting in order to be comfortable and healthy.
+- Hens require appropriate food, liquid (unfrozen) water, shelter, light, warmth, ventilation, veterinary care and opportunities for essential behaviors such as scratching, pecking, dust‐bathing and roosting in order to be comfortable and healthy.